Greenland's minerals loom in China-Denmark ties

 Greenland, a self-governing dependency of Denmark, has some of the world's biggest deposits of rare earth elements, strategically important metals in which China has a near monopoly.
-The north Atlantic island is also situated next to sea lanes that are increasingly important as the Arctic melts, and Washington has an air base in the northwest of the territory.
+The north Atlantic island is also situated by sea lanes that are increasingly important as the Arctic melts.

-That may explain why the leader of the world's most populous country decided to devote three days to visiting Denmark, a nation of just 5.6 million.
+That may explain why the leader of the world's most populous country decided to visit a nation of 5.6 million for three days.

 "He didn't come just to look at the Little Mermaid," said Damien Degeorges, an associate researcher with the University of Greenland, referring to the small bronze statue of the mermaid from the fairytale by Danish author Hans Christian Andersen.